Zero-shot cross-modal transfer of Reinforcement Learning policies through a Global Workspace: Problem Formulation

 \subsection{GW for multimodal Representation Learning}

 We closely follow the training setup described in~\cite{devillers_semi-supervised_2023}.
 That study evaluated the properties of a multimodal GW for low-resource semi-supervised training, and for downstream classification tasks; here, we are interested in applying such a system to train an RL agent.
 As in this previous study, we consider a setting where matched training data across modalities can be scarce or difficult to obtain, yet we have access to potentially large amounts of unimodal data (without matching labels in the other modality).
 Thus, we sample unimodal observations from two sets $\mathcal{U}_{attr}$ and $\mathcal{U}_v$, and paired multimodal observations from the subset $\mathcal{M}=\mathcal{U}_{attr} \cap \mathcal{U}_v$, composed of observations that are paired across both unimodal sets.
+The training datasets $\mathcal{U}_v$ and $\mathcal{U}_{attr}$ are collected by uniformly sampling the environment in \textit{Simple Shapes}; for \textit{Factory} we sampled with a constraint that the table should be at least partially visible from the robot's viewpoint.

 As proposed in~\cite{vanrullen_deep_2021,devillers_semi-supervised_2023}, we do not use raw images or attributes as inputs to the GW, but encoded representations into a unimodal latent space.
-For images, we use a Variational Autoencoder (VAE), pretrained using the set $\mathcal{U}_v$; for attributes, we simply normalize them between -1 and 1.
+For images, we use a Variational Autoencoder (VAE), pretrained using the set $\mathcal{U}_v$ (see Appendix \ref{sec:app_models} and \ref{sec:VAE_exp} for details) ; for attributes, we simply normalize them between -1 and 1.
 Then, we train the GW itself, composed of a set of encoders for each modality $\{e_v, e_{attr}\}$ with their corresponding decoders $\{d_v, d_{attr}\}$ (Figure~\ref{fig:GW}A).
 The role of the encoders is to project the two unimodal latent representations onto a shared one (the GW), where they should be aligned.
 The role of the decoders is to allow broadcast from GW back to the unimodal representations.

 To train the network, four different losses are used ~\citep{devillers_semi-supervised_2023} (see Supplementary Material for losses definitions).
 The translation ($L_{tr}$) and contrastive alignment ($L_{cont}$) losses are supervised losses, optimized using the set $\mathcal{M}$.
 The full-cycle ($L_{cy}$) and demi-cycle ($L_{dcy}$) consistency losses are optimized using the full sets $\mathcal{U}_{attr}$ and $\mathcal{U}_v$.
 Figure~\ref{fig:GW}B illustrates how these losses are computed using the encoders and decoders of the GW.
 The total loss is a weighted sum of these four. \cite{devillers_semi-supervised_2023} described implicit relations between the different losses, such that optimizing a subset of the losses can indirectly improve the others.
 By combining the four losses, the GW model optimizes the desired criteria of multimodal representation alignment and broadcast, while taking full advantage of unsupervised training data.